 Stage 3: Turning Stage

-Tomatoes in the turning stage are less firm than the previous stages.
+Tomatoes in the turning stage are less firm than in the previous stages.
 If you pick your tomatoes at this stage, they will take less time to ripen than the tomatoes picked up from the breaker stage.

-As you know that fruits are harvested from a breaker or more advanced stages are considered vine-ripe tomatoes.
+As you know that fruits harvested from a breaker or more advanced stages are considered vine-ripe tomatoes.
 In this stage, more than 10% but less than 30% of tomato fruit surface turns its color from green to tannish-yellow, pink, red, or a combination thereof.

 Stage 4: Pink Stage

-Tomatoes in the pink stage cover more than 30% but less than 60% of its fruit surface with pink or red color.
+Tomatoes in the pink stage cover more than 30% but less than 60% of their fruit surface with pink or red color.
 They are less firm than the previous stages and ripen faster than turning tomatoes.